In this tab, you can control what fields the solver will output and provide various settings to control the resolution and compression.

 Particles

 Particles always get their positions set when being output.
-However, you can choose whether or not the velocity, temperature, color, and viscosity attributes are output.
+However, you can choose whether or not many other attributes are also output.

-For color you can choose if you what the particle attribute output or if you want color computed from particle velocity.
+For color you can choose if you what the particle attribute output, visualize temperature, or if you want color computed from particle velocity.
 By default it is set to visualize velocity.

 Fields